blowfishpro/B9-Aerospace/README.md

 We use the Gimbal plugin from this mod, and its *awesome*.
 It really does let you build stuff with off-center thrust like the Shuttle Launch System.

 Also has some very nice replica main tanks, and utility parts that can trigger staging/action groups based on conditions, there's timers, fuel crossfeed controllers and more. [forum](http://forum.kerbalspaceprogram.com/threads/55985)

+## TAC Fuel Balancer

+Automatically balance fuel between tanks, dump fuel, transfer a resource from/to all other tanks, or lock it so resources can't move in or out of it.
+Highly configurable.

+Recommended for any SSTO or plane pilot, it will make keeping your planes balanced as engines draw fuel much easier. [forum](http://forum.kerbalspaceprogram.com/threads/25823)

+## TAC Life Support

+Resource needs for your kerbals, for those that want a more realistic space program.

+Compatible with USI Kolonization System [forums](http://forum.kerbalspaceprogram.com/threads/40667)

+## Toolbar

+The original plugin toolbar, and still superior to the one added to stock in 0.24.

+While most plugins that can use it include it, its nice to know where to check for the latest version. [forums](http://forum.kerbalspaceprogram.com/threads/60863)

+## USI Kolonization System

+Parts and plugins targeted specifically at setting up remote bases for your kerbals to live and work in.
+Uses the Open Resource System like KSPi and Karbonite.
+Compatible (and recommends) TAC Life Support. [forums](http://forum.kerbalspaceprogram.com/threads/79588)

+## Vessel Viewer

+Awesome plugin that lets you examine and interact with your craft's parts while IVA.
+Compatible with RPM. [forums](http://forum.kerbalspaceprogram.com/threads/80581)